Let me tell you about the time I used ten meditations for confidence and self-esteem. And I’ll share the scripts for those meditations with you.

 Science has proven that mindfulness creates happiness.
 And of course, confidence is very closely linked to happiness

-When we are mindful we are able to perceive our thoughts, and that gives us the power to change our thoughts.
-That’s why mindfulness is one of the best meditations for self esteem.
+When we are mindful, we can perceive our thoughts, and that gives us the power to change those thoughts.
+That’s why mindfulness is one of the best meditations for self-esteem.

-Problem is, it’s not always easy being mindful, especially when you experience an endless siege of negative thoughts.
+Problem is, it’s not always comfortable being mindful, especially when you experience an endless siege of negative thoughts.

 Have you ever noticed how walking helps relax the mind?

-At the time, I was distraught and had zero confidence.
+At the time, I was distraught and felt like garbage.
 I stepped out the lonely motel room and went for a 10-mile Zen walk around the city.

 My Zen walk reduced the ruminating negative thoughts I was experiencing and helped me to feel a little better about myself.

-That was step 2 of my 10 step meditation for confidence.
+That was step 2 of my 10 step meditation for confidence and self-worth.

-It’s hard to be confident when you’re constantly hating yourself for mistakes you made in the past.
+It’s hard to feel good about yourself when you continually hate yourself for mistakes you made in the past.

-That’s why part of using meditation for confidence is to forgive yourself.
+That’s why part of using meditation for confidence and self-esteem is to forgive yourself.

-I was low and my mind was attacking itself.
-I was hating myself.
+I was low, and my mind was attacking itself.
+I hated myself.
 I kept thinking of all the mistakes I’d made.
 And that made it impossible to live in the moment, and impossible to see any hope.

-Science has proven that forgiveness is important for happiness and wellbeing.
-Whether we are forgiving ourselves or forgiving others, we need to forgive in order to move on.
+Science has proven that forgiveness is vital for happiness and wellbeing.
+Whether we are forgiving ourselves or forgiving others, we need to forgive to move on.

-But for self growth we need to forgive ourselves of past errors, learn from those errors, and be empowered by our past experiences.
-And do all that, we need to forgive ourselves.
+For self-growth, we need to forgive ourselves of past errors, learn from them, and be empowered by them.
+We cannot do that unless we first forgive ourselves.

-Having forgiven myself for past errors I was starting to see hope.
-But I was going through major changes and it was exhausting.
+Having forgiven myself for past errors, I was beginning to see hope.
+But I was going through significant changes, and it was exhausting.

-I started watching a lot of inspiring movies for confidence too.
-That way I could relax while still improving my mood.
+So I took a break from using meditations for confidence and self esteem, and I started watching tons of inspiring movies for confidence.
+That way, I could relax while still improving my mood.

-Scientific research has proven that our minds learn from the movies.
-When we watch positive, inspiring movies we actually develop psychologically.
+Scientific research has proven that our minds learn from watching movies.
+When we watch positive, inspiring movies we develop psychologically.

 Lion King.
 Aladin.
 Star Wars.
 The Pursuit Of Happyness, these movies all helped inspire me to start being just a little bit nicer to myself.

-These movies helped me to relax while inspiring me to move forward.
+These movies helped me to relax while encouraging me to move forward.